-To learn more about your legal options, speak to the slip and fall lawyers in Miami at the Law Firm of Anidjar & Levine today.
+To learn more about your legal options, speak to the slip and fall lawyers in Miami at the Law Offices of Anidjar & Levine today.
 We offer free case evaluations and can help you understand the options available to you.
 Call 800-747-3733 for more information.

 For a free legal consultation with a slip and fall accidents lawyer serving Miami, call (800) 747-3733

 What role does negligence play in my Miami slip and fall injury case?

 To file a successful slip and fall claim, we need to prove the property owner or occupier is the liable party and acted negligently, causing your injuries.
 All slip and fall cases rely on proving negligence to win the compensation you deserve.

 Demonstrating negligence requires us to collect evidence to prove several details about the property owner in your case.

 The property owner had a responsibility to protect you.

 In a slip and fall case, this usually requires proving you did not trespass on the property.